Where Are We

 Facilities At The Station

-The booking office opens about 45 minutes before the first departure of the day, selling rover tickets and single and return tickets to any station on the line.
+When services are operating normally the booking office opens about 45 minutes before the first departure of the day, selling rover tickets and single and return tickets to any station on the line.
 Rover tickets or tickets for special events such as galas may be purchased in advance at a discount, either by phoning 01643 704996 or online by clicking here .

 Teas and Coffees are usually available in the waiting room, with a bigger range of snacks often available on gala days.